Natural Convection Heat Transfer from an Isothermal Plate: Vertical Rectangular Plate

 The vertical characteristic-length $L'=L$ is the plate's height.
 Conduction constant $\Nuzq$ will not depend on the plate's width.
 The asymptotic case is a strip, an infinitely wide rectangle.

-Conduction shape factors do not work with unbounded areas, but Nusselt numbers can.
-Fortunately, $\Nuzq$ for a strip can be related to $\Nuz$ for a square plate.
+Conduction shape factors are not well-defined with unbounded source areas, but Nusselt numbers can be.
+Fortunately, $\Nuzq$ for a strip can be related to square plate~$\Nuz$.
 Incropera et al~\cite{bergman2007fundamentals} gives a dimensionless shape factor $q_{SS}^*=0.932$ for both faces of a rectangular plate.
 For one face of an $L\times L$ square plate:

 Strip conduction $\Nuzq$ must distribute over one dimension (vertical) what square plate conduction $\Nuz$ distributes over two: